Glossary

 Open Loop: This refers to the electronic engine controls when the system is using the various sensors, rather than a preprogrammed one.
 Open Loop is used after the engine has reached operating temperature.

-OxGard®, NoOx®, and Penatrox®: Trade names for anti-oxidation compounds consisting of a heavy oil, graphite, and in some cases flaked copper.
+OxGard® NoOx®, and Penatrox®: Trade names for anti-oxidation compounds consisting of a heavy oil, graphite, and in some cases flaked copper.
 They retard oxidation, repel moisture, and improve conductivity of mechanical connections.
 They should not be used on soldered connections.
 Special formulations are available for aluminum connections.

 Packet Radio: A computer to computer communications mode where the data is send in small packets.
 These packets contain addressing and error correcting codes.
 The packet protocol standard used is called AX.25.